10+ Sales Promotion Types (With Examples)

 Happy hours are a type of recurring promotion.
 They are temporary (usually hourly), regular discounts historically granted on alcoholic drinks and nowadays on more food and beverage items.
 This promotion type is supposed to attract customers to the particular business in off-peak hours.
-Here you can find some happy hours promotion ideas.

 An example of a happy hours promotion is Starbucks’ Happy Hours granting 50% off Frappuccinos from 2pm till closing.